Please note:

 The supply chain sector is critically important to Canada's economy.
 The sector employs approximately 870,000 Canadians, accounts for an estimated $500 billion in total export goods from Canada, and is responsible for planning, coordinating and moving more than $1 trillion worth of goods each year.
 Forecasts project more than 27,000 supply chain positions in Canada sit unfilled, and another estimated 66,000 openings in the foreseeable future.

 The Automotive Stream consists of (3) courses, focused on sustainability and quality aspects specific to the automotive sector of Supply Chain Management.
 The curriculum is designed in collaboration with the Automotive Industry Action Group (AIAG) to focus on strategic and operational issues, procurement management principles, and Lean Six Sigma tools and techniques.
 This optional stream is available only at the Doon (Kitchener) campus, to students who successfully complete level 1, apply, and meet the academic admissions requirements.
-Space is limited, only successfully applicants will be admitted.
+Space is limited, only successful applicants will be admitted.
 This stream begins in level 2 of the Supply Chain Management - Global program and is intended for students who wish to gain a deeper understanding of Supply Chain Management as it relates to the automotive industry.
 The automotive stream is taught by academic and industry experienced professionals preparing students for successful careers in the automotive industry.

 This program is offered in full-time and part-time delivery.